Word Meanings - VULGATE - Book Publishers vocabulary database

 1. To speak in loud voice; to cry out; to address by name; -- sometimes with to.
 You must call to the nurse.
 Shak.
 The angel of God called to Hagar.
 Gen. xxi.
 17. 2.
 To make a demand, requirement, or request.
 They called for rooms, and he showed - ROMANTICIST

 One who advocates romanticism in modern literature.
-J. R. Seeley. - CHURCH MODES
+J. R. Seeley. - COMMONISH

 The modes or scales used in ancient church music.
-See Gregorian. - COMMONISH
+See Gregorian. - OSCILLATING

 That oscillates; vibrating; swinging.
 Oscillating engine, a steam engine whose cylinder oscillates on trunnions instead of being permanently fixed in a perpendicular or other direction.
 Weale. - GYMNASTICALLY